Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

     ]
 )

-# When Claude calls the tool, provide the search results
+# When MiniMax-M2 calls the tool, provide the search results
 if response.content[0].type == "tool_use":
     tool_result = search_knowledge_base(response.content[0].input["query"])

     # Send the tool result back
     final_response = client.messages.create(
-        model="claude-sonnet-4-5",  # Works with all supported models max_tokens=1024,
+        model="minimax-MiniMax-M2-4-5",  # Works with all supported models max_tokens=1024,
         messages=[
             MessageParam(role="user", content="How do I configure the timeout settings?"),